Charged Higgs observability in the single top production channel at LHC: Introduction

 \subsection{Event Selection strategy}

-A reasonable understanding of event kinemtaics is required to suppress the background events and to select the singal events.
-The kinematic and topological differences between signal and background events help to apply the selection cuts.
-Here the main kinematic distributions are plotted to achieve the above goal.
-The final state of the signal process under consideration contains two b-jets and One $\tau$-jet along with missing transverse energy $E_{T}$ as shown in Figure \ref{diagram}.
-All the selection cuts are shown in Tab.\ref{selectioncuts}.
+A reasonable and effective understanding of event kinematics is required for the suppression of background events and signal events.
+The topological and kinematical differences between signal and background events help to apply the selection cuts.
+By plotting the kinematic distributions the above goals are achieved.
+The final state topology of the signal process under consideration contains two b-jets and One $\tau$-jet along with missing transverse energy $E_{T}$ as shown in Figure~\ref{diagram}.
+All the selection cuts are shown in Table~\ref{selectioncuts}.

-The existance of the two b-jets in the event is expected to suppress dramatically the large "W+2jets" samples.
-However it will be seen that $t\bar{t}$ will be main background at the end.
-The plots are shown through the paper with a signal comprising of a charged Higgs with mass $m_{H}= 200$ GeV and $tan=50$.
-Since the $tan\beta$ only contributes to the signal cross-section and also it is irrelevant for such distributions that is why the abbreviation used for the signal is “ST20050".
+The existance of two b-jets in the events is expected to suppress the large "W + 2jets" samples.
+However $\bar{t}t$ will be seen to be main background at the end.
+The signal consists of a charged Higgs with mass $m_{H}= 200$ GeV and tan$\beta=$ 50 areis shown through out the paper.
+The tan$\beta$ only contributes to the signal cross-section and also it is irrelevant for such distributions that is why the abbreviation used for the signal is “ST20050".Here 200 is mass of charged Higgs and 50 is value of $\tan\beta$.
 This selected $\tan\beta$ and $m_{H^{\pm}}$ value has the highest cross-section.
-In Figure \ref{alljets} jets multiplicity is shown with $E_{T}>20$ GeV and $|\eta|<3$.
-Events are selected for further processing if the total number of jets are equal to three.
+In Figure~\ref{alljets} jets multiplicity is shown with missing transverse energy $E_{T}>20$ GeV and $|\eta|<3$.
+If the total number of jets are equal to three , the events are selected to perform further processes.

-The b-jets are reconstructed with the matching algorithm in which a jet is tagged as a b-jet if $\Delta R$ between the jet and b or c quarks with $p_{T}>20$ GeV and $|\eta|<3$ is less than 0.4.
-The b-jet efficiency is assumed to be 40$\%$ while the c-jet mistagging rate is taken to be 10$\%$.
+The reconstruction of b-jets is performed by using the jet-parton matching algorithm where a jet is tagged to be a b-jet if the $\Delta R$ value between the jet and bottom or charm quarks with $p_{T}>20$ GeV and $|\eta|<3$ is less than 0.4.
+The efficiency of b-jet identification is assumed to be 40$\%$ while the c-jet mis-tagging rate is assumed to be 10$\%$.